Obsidian7673/Obsidian7673/README.md

 ## 🛠️ About Me

-- Currently an IT Apprentice and student working toward a career in web development.
+- Currently an IT Apprentice and student, working toward a career in web development.
 - Focused on building foundational skills in front-end technologies.
 - Interested in practical, real-world applications of software and technology.